LPNU-IoT/iot-pydiscrete-math/README.md

 # PyDiscreteMath

-This repository was created to store algorithms for solving problems in discrete mathematics in a programming language (in this case Python) during the IoT course in LPNU.
+This repository was created to store algorithms for solving problems in discrete mathematics in a programming language (in this case Python) during the course «Internet of Things» in Lviv Polytehnic National University.